yowlonglee/Enhanced-Powergaming-Scripts/README.md

 Before modding SoD games, it requires use of either DLCMerger or ModMerge (DLCMerger Preferred).

 ### Icewind Dale: Enhanced Edition
-Currently, this mod supports only the base game for Icewind Dale: Enhanced Edition.
+This mod has support for Skills and Abilities.

 ## Components